Table of Contents for this Page

 Overview of Garage Door Openers

 Having an automatic garage door is a convenience you never really appreciate, unless you’ve never had one.
-They are one of the most popular home improvements for home buyers with a garage.
+They are one of the most popular home improvements for home buyers with a garage, and also add a small step of security to the entry of your home.
 Quite often, they are gifted to the new homeowners as a housewarming gift from their Realtor or home builder.
 Nothing can be more welcoming on a rainy afternoon than pressing the button and having the garage door rise and welcome you into your home to stay dry.

 Within this Costimate we’re going to talk about garage door opener installation cost as well as the retail price variables, and feature differences between various garage door openers you can find online and in retailers like Lowes, Home Depot and other big box stores.
 You’ll learn who to call to have the opener installed at your home, as well as factors within your garage that may affect the installation cost.
 We also include sections on DIY installation, price comparisons found on the web, and of course… a section where other homeowners have shared the installation cost of their own garage door opener at their home.